I'm Tonya Yoder, the owner and operator of Crow Hill Pottery. I work in a small studio on a hill in Seattle, Washington.

 fraktur, another form of Pennsylvania German folk art.

-The name "Crow Hill" comes both from the name of a special hill where I grew up and where my father is presently a potter, and
+The name "Crow Hill" comes both from the name of a special hill where I grew up where my father is presently a potter, and

-from my long time connection to the crow.
+from my long time connection to corvids.

 As an artist, it is my desire is create from the good earth something that adds beauty, delight and celebration to everyday life!